Your 10-Day Rapid Weight Loss Plan, Crafted by Dietitians

 Day 2: Water Log

-All of our RD experts agree: H2O is crucial.
-“Water is so important when trying to lose weight since it helps to you feel full between meals,” says Amy Shapiro, RD, founder of Real Nutrition NYC in New York City.
-Here’s a simple hydration rule of thumb: Shoot to consume half as many ounces of water as your total body weight in pounds.
+All of our RD experts agree: H2O is crucial for weight loss.
+"Water is so important when trying to lose weight since it helps to you feel full between meals," says Amy Shapiro, RD, founder of Real Nutrition NYC in New York City.
+Here's a simple hydration rule of thumb: Shoot to consume half as many ounces of water as your total body weight in pounds.
 (So if you weigh 180, sip on 90 ounces of water each day.)

 Day 3: Stop Counting Calories—Yes, really!